 Here is my response to: Should I Marry a Non-Catholic to Save her Soul:

 Dear reader, I must say your first sentence made me chuckle.
 You’re right.
 I don’t believe in Catholics marrying non-Catholics (mixed marriages).

 It is true that we are to hunger for souls, which means we should be praying and sacrificing, that souls might come to the saving knowledge of the Gospel.
 This is a wonderful and worthy desire to have.

 However, I have never seen the Church recommend marrying people to save their souls.
 It is a path that is fraught with danger for the Catholic, even though in some cases, the non-believing wife or husband eventually converts.
 We’ll take a deeper look at that scenario a little later.

 There are two possible outcomes in this scenario:

 Best Outcome of Marrying a Non-Catholic

-The best outcome is that the non-Catholic woman you might marry will think Catholicism is wonderful and by your example, she will convert.
+The best outcome is that the non-Catholic woman you might marry will grow into the knowledge that the Catholic faith is the one true faith, and by your example, she will convert to our faith..

 Worst Outcome of Marrying a Non-Catholic